daryllxd/lifelong-learning/programming/philosophy/how-do-i-train-myself-to-code-faster-and-with-fewer-bugs.md

 ---

 I would try to be rigorous - do more testing, read up on test driving development - try to exercise every line of code - automatically think of extreme cases before even writing the code.
 Don't be tricky, keep it simple.
-Code at the right pace - not too fast, but not too slow.
 Find a way to get hours of concentrated time so you can write the code in a coherent state.

 ---